michellopes338/LiveEye/README.md

 ## Configuration
 - **Timeout:** You can adjust the timeout duration by specifying the --timeout parameter when running the script.
 The default timeout is set to 10 minutes.
+- **Wait:** You can adjust how often the script checks the livestream status by specifying the --wait parameter when running the script.
+The default timeout is set to 5 seconds.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.